viranch/catchpoint-urlify/README.md

 Catchpoint URLify
 ============

-Chrome extension to replace onclick javascript actions from anchor tags and replace them with proper href URLs.
+Chrome extension to remove onclick javascript actions from anchor tags and replace them with proper href URLs on [Catchpoint](http://www.catchpoint.com/)'s customer portal.
+This enables the users to open most links in new tab, which is not possible in the vanilla portal.

 How to use
 ==========